Enforcement policy

 28.1 Changes to this policy will be considered annually, and a formal review process will be carried out every five years.

-28.2 If you have any queries regarding the content of this policy, please contact Ruth Austen Assistant Director Regulatory Services [email protected].
+28.2 If you have any queries regarding the content of this policy, please contact Sally Burns, Director of Public Health and Regulatory Services at [email protected].

 This schedule sits as part of the Council’s Enforcement Policy and contains further detail to set out the functions of both regional and local trading standards teams.
 This schedule should be read in conjunction with the broader Enforcement Policy.